BrandonLeho/2D-Dungeon-Crawler/README.md

 _________________________________________________________________________
 (May 7, 2024)

 It's been a while since the last log; that's mainly because I've been working on my AI Boyfriend project.
 Here's the repo if you wanna check it out (https://github.com/AI-Boyfriend/Full-Stack).
-I got very addicted to working on that project that I put this game on the side for the time being.
+I got so addicted to working on that project that I put this game on the side for the time being.
 But now that I'm done with that project, I can put some more time into this game.
 But will I finish it?
 That is a very good question.
 Here's the new Update!

 Added so much stuff that I'm just gonna call this the VARIETY UPDATE!